relacs/makertai/README.md

    This command ends with showing you the RTAI kernel patches available for your machine.

+### Building the first kernel

-5. Select a Linux kernel and the corresponding RTAI patch from the displayed list.
+1. Select a Linux kernel and the corresponding RTAI patch from the displayed list.

    Modify the variables `LINUX_KERNEL`, `RTAI_PATCH`, and
    `KERNEL_PATH` variables in the `makertaikernel.cfg` configuration